aplosdev/aplos/docs/guide/index.md

 > If you also want to add aditional styles, you can create a CSS/SCSS file inside the `theme` folder and import it in the `index.ts` file.

-> [!WARNING] Heads Up!
-> Currently, I recommend to use PNPM if you want to make use of the Article List Layout, as it's not working with NPM.

 ### With Articles or Without Articles

 Aplós offers two versions: one with configuration for articles (blogs) and one without.
 To choose the version that suits your needs, follow these steps: